Kansas woman recovering after being run over three times by truck

-KANSAS CITY, Kan.
-(WDAF) — It wasn’t the July 4th celebration a Kansas City-area mother of two had hoped for.
-About three weeks after a driver ran over Karly McFatrich, she’s still at home recovering.
+It wasn’t the July 4th celebration a Kansas City-area mother of two had hoped for.
+About three weeks after a driver ran over Karly McFatrich, she’s still at home recovering, KTLA sister station WDAF reports.

 “The dude decided to run over me three times,” McFatrich said.